-- A. Consumer Wellness Plan (CWP): The plan of care shall be completed by the Contractor within thirty (30) days from the first date of current admission, and updated thereafter at twelve (12) month intervals, based on the "Open Episode" date. - B. Frequency: The CWP shall be completed by the 30th day in all cases in which services will exceed 30 days.
-At minimum, the CWP must be updated annually, within 30 days prior to the anniversary date of the previous CWP.

-C. Content of CWPs:

-- 1. Specific, observable or quantifiable goals and objectives. - Proposed type(s) of intervention to address the functional impairments or reasonable risk of significant deterioration in current functioning as identified in the Assessment.
-Interventions should include description of both the particular service and the specific intervention actions pertaining to the service. - 3.
-Proposed duration and frequency of intervention(s). - Documentation of the consumer's participation in and agreement with the plan.
-This includes consumer signature on the plan and/or reference to consumer's participation and agreement in progress notes. - D. Signature (or electronic equivalent) by a LPHA (the LPHA must be a physician for Medicare or MED-Only consumers) and the consumer.
-Consumer plans shall be consistent with the diagnoses and the focus of intervention will be consistent with the consumer plan goals.
+- A. Consumer Wellness Plan (CWP): The plan of care shall be completed by the Contractor within thirty (30) days from the first date of current admission. - B. Frequency: The CWP shall be completed by the 30th day in all cases in which services will exceed 30 days.
+At minimum, the CWP must be updated annually from the date the LPHA signs the prior CWP.
+CWPs may also be updated whenever clinically indicated but may never be authorized for longer than one (1) year from the date of the LPHA signature on the prior CWP. - C. Content of CWPs shall include the following minimum items and may include additional items described in Tulare County policy and procedure: - 1.
+A description of the impairment(s)/risk/developmental milestones not being met that will be the focus of treatment and the symptoms/behaviors of the included diagnosis causing the impairment(s)/risk/developmental milestones not being met. - a) Consumer plans must be consistent with the primary included diagnosis and resulting impairment(s)/risk/developmental milestones that were identified on the most recent Assessment. - 2.
+Specific, observable or quantifiable goals and objectives. - 3.
+Proposed type(s) of intervention to address the functional impairment(s)/reasonable risk of significant deterioration in current functioning/failure to achieve developmental milestones as identified in the Assessment.
+Interventions should include description of both the particular service (e.g. ICC, Individual Therapy) and the specific intervention actions pertaining to the service (e.g. motivational interviewing, CBT, referral/linkage to AOD treatment). - 4.
+Proposed duration and frequency of intervention(s). - 5.
+Documentation of the consumer's participation in and agreement with the plan.
+This includes consumer signature and/or legal representative on the plan and description of the consumer's participation in constructing the plan and agreement with the plan in progress notes. - D. Signature (or electronic equivalent) by a LPHA (the LPHA must be a physician for Medicare or MED-Only consumers) and the consumer and/or consumer's legal representative. - E. Contractor will offer a copy of the consumer plan to the consumer and will document such on the consumer plan. - 3.
+Progress Notes and Billing Records.
+Services must meet the following criteria, as specified in the MHP's Agreement with the California Department of Health Care Services. - A. All service entries will include the date and time the services were provided. - B. The consumer record will contain timely documentation of care.
+Services delivered will be recorded in the consumer record as expeditiously as possible, but no later than the timeliness time frame delineated by Tulare County Mental Health policy and procedure. - C. Contractor will document consumer encounters, and relevant aspects of consumer care, including relevant clinical decisions and interventions, in the consumer record.